 Have a look at the members list and find out what our members can do for you!

-BAPA membership is growing!
-We have 4 new members who joined the Association in 2014 we have 3 more new members with 9 centres which have been inspected and accredited.
-Welcome to Schools Under Canvas, Mountain Camps, The School Support Group and Ford Castle Adventure.
-2014 looks like being as busy with three prospective members seeking to join us with 20 new sites between them - these sites will be inspected and if successful these prospective members will be invited to join as full members in 2014.
+BAPA membership is continuing to grow!
+After the 4 new members who joined the Association in 2014 we have 3 more new members with 9 centres which have all been inspected and accredited.
+Welcome to Closer to the Edge, in2Action and Compass Adventure .
+2015 looks like being as busy with three prospective members already seeking to join us with another 5 new sites between them - these sites will be inspected and if successful these prospective members will be invited to join as full members in 2015.

 All our members have been running their 2014 programmes and delivering lots of exciting and adventurous activities to hundreds of thousands of youngsters.
 Some members will provide day camp programmes whilst others will offer a complete residential experience – there is no single pattern of programme or operation across the BAPA membership, which as said above is growing at present.

 All our members centres will be inspected and accredited either 2014 or 2015; many will gain the Learning Outside the Classroom Accreditation Quality Badge which covers health, safety and learning support when providing an activity to their customers.
 Every BAPA member centre is always inspected every two years.

 You can see if your centre has been accredited for this nationally recognised award by going to the following website: http://lotcqualitybadge.org.uk/search

 Our inspection and accreditation programme was moderated by Adventure Activity Associates to ensure that we are accrediting our members to the required standards for Adventuremark and the Learning Outside the Classroom Quality Badge.
 The outcome was very successful and part of the report is shown below: